wez/mosquitto-rs/README.md

 * `vendored-mosquitto` - use bundled libmosquitto 2.4 library.
 This is on by default.
 * `vendored-openssl` - build openssl from source, rather than using the system library.
 Recommended for macOS and Windows users to enable this.

+## Windows

+On Windows, you'll need to build with `--feature vendored-openssl`.
+Currently, due to <https://github.com/alexcrichton/openssl-src-rs/issues/82>, you'll need to deploy the dlls found in a randomized directory such as `target\release\build\openssl-sys-HASH\out\openssl-build\install\bin` alongside your application for it to start up correctly.